 Jonathan is a senior lawyer at Simmons & Simmons Singapore.
 He specialises in debt capital markets transactions, structured products and derivates.
 Jonathan has recently joined the Board, and is spearheading the organisation’s efforts to incorporate and gain charitable status in Singapore.

 Justine is currently JWB’s Pro Bono Coordinator in Hong Kong.
 Justine has recently graduated from the University of Hong Kong with an LLB, minoring in Politics and Public Administration.
 Justine was a legal fellow at JWB during her final year at university and she has contributed to the drafting of our recent strategic research publication: Accessing Hong Kong Courts from Abroad: A Strategic Guide to remote video link for Migrant Workers.
 Justine is also very active in volunteering work in Myanmar.
 She has co-organised several volunteering projects and conducted a series of human rights workshops for local Myanmar students since 2015.
 Justine loves playing sports, reading, listening to music and travelling.
 She is fluent in Cantonese and English.

-Sri Aryani (“Ari”) is JWB’s Pro Bono Officer in Indonesia.
+Sri Aryani (“Ari”) is currently heading JWB’s Indonesia office.
 She holds a Master’s Degree in Sociology from the University of Indonesia and did her thesis on Women Domestic Workers and the Global Care Chain.

 She worked for 12 years at the Tifa Foundation as a Grant and Knowledge Manager and as a Labour Migration Specialist.
 In 2014, Ari was appointed as one of three caretakers to manage Tifa’s transition and restructuring process.
 Over the years she has also contributed to a number of other research projects, including Country Strategy Report, Modern Slavery Landscape in Indonesia 2014, for the Walk Free Foundation, Qualitative Assessment of Returning Migrant Domestic Workers from Malaysia in Indonesia, for the International Labour Organization, and a Baseline Survey on Early Marriage and Gender Based Violence for Oxfam Indonesia.
 She also wrote and presented Migrant Workers and Information Gap: Learning from ICT based Initiative to Strengthen Transparency and Accountability of Recruitment Practices of Indonesia Migrant Workers at the Annual Conference of the Southeast Asian Human Rights Studies Network.